Life Insurance Frequently Asked Questions

 - Trauma Insurance for Diabetics

 - Answers from Experts about Diabetes

 Can I Get Insurance if I've Been Treated for Depression or Mental Illness?

 Most of the time, the answer is yes.
-Sometimes, a loading or exclusion will be requested by an insurer, but these are usually for more extreme cases.
+Sometimes, a loading or exclusion will be applied to the policy by an insurer, which is determined through the underwriting process.
 Learn more:

 - Can Mental Illness Affect the Cost of Your Life Insurance?

 - Statistics about Mental Illness and Insurance Coverage

 - Companies Ignore Mental Health Issues at Their Peril

 - Redefining Depression for Insurance